 In the book, Time Management Mama: Making Use of the Margins to Pursue Your Passions, they suggest a way to get all of your goals and ideas on to paper, and then pick your most important goals.
 I was surprised to see just how many ideas and “goals” I had been thinking about.
 No wonder I felt so scatterbrained!

 After I chose my five big goals, I decided to work on them a little bit every day.
 Now, when writing my to-do list, I write a small, manageable task that relates to each one of my goals.
 One of the goals is to get our household organized, so I am able to put some of the more annoying household tasks (making calls, setting appointments, cleaning) in the organization category.

-When I’m making my daily to-do list, I’ll often pull a to-do item from my Brilliant Business Planner.
 From time-to-time, I have to do a Power Hour to get rid of the nagging tasks that have been in my planner for a while.

 The Benefits of Creating a To Do List Based On Your Goals